eduinlight/file-service-backend/README.md

 ## Swagger documentation

-Enter to http://localhost:4000 and you can see something like this image.
+Enter to http://localhost:4000 and you will see something like this image.

 ![](https://github.com/eduinlight/file-service-backend/blob/master/images/swagger.png "swagger")